sage-utsa/AppWizards_QuickQuoteHail/README.md

 ---

-## Architecture Diagram
+## Architecture Diagram (UML)

 <img src="QuickQuoteHail_UML.svg" alt="QuickQuoteHail UML Diagram" width="1000"/>

-This UML diagram illustrates the main components of QuickQuoteHail and how the Model–View–Controller architecture is applied.
+This UML diagram illustrates the main components of QuickQuoteHail and how the Model View Controller architecture is applied.

+> **Note:** For best clarity, right-click and open the image in a new tab/window.
 ---

 ## Video Demonstration
  [Watch the demo](https://drive.google.com/file/d/1E0CWEUIhW-4bnAReD1ggmaGIQpnurovc/view?usp=drive_link)